iterate-ch/docs/mountainduck/issues/index.md

 ````
 `````

-### Bug Reports and Feature Requests
+## Bug Reports and Feature Requests

-To get help with bugs, feature requests, or other issues please refer to the [support page](../support.md).
+To get help with bugs, feature requests, or other issues please refer to [support](../support.md).